-Convert op to a long, an unsigned long, an intmax\t or an uintmax\t (respectively) after rounding it with respect to rnd.
+Convert op to a long, an unsigned long, an intmax\t or an uintmax\t (respectively) after rounding it to an integer with respect to rnd.
 If op is NaN, 0 is returned and the erange flag is set.
 If op is too big for the return type, the function returns the maximum or the minimum of the corresponding C type, depending on the direction of the overflow; the erange flag is set too.
+When there is no such range error, if the return value differs from op, i.e., if op is not an integer, the inexact flag is set.
 See also mpfr\fits\slong\p, mpfr\fits\ulong\p, mpfr\fits\intmax\p and mpfr\fits\uintmax\p.